ludovicdeluna/naive_fibonacci_parallel/README.md

 - Go (1.17)
 - Julia (1.6.x)
 - C# (.Net5 on Mono)
+- Dart (2.15 with JIT VM and with AOT)
 - Elixir 1.12 (with JIT)
 - Ruby (3.x with Ractors instead of Ruby Threads)